BrucePerens/i18n/README.md

 "en" for English not distinguishing where it is spoken.

-Translations are defined in a `NamedTuple` called `Translations`, which must exist in the program.
+Translations are defined in a `NamedTuple` called `Translations`, which must exist at the top level.
 Each translation is defined as a tuple of a language tag and an inner tuple containing translations into that language from the native language used in the program (the "coding language").
 Thus, the `Translations`